jbonachera/clickcount-infra/README.md

 # ClickCount infra
 AWS project to run the ClickCount Application.

-This is an example implementation of an image-based infrastructure, using Packer (https://www.packer.io/), Terraform (https://www.terraform.io/), Ansible (https://www.ansible.com/) for image provisioning, running on Amazon Web Services.
+This is a sample implementation of an image-based infrastructure, using Packer (https://www.packer.io/), Terraform (https://www.terraform.io/), Ansible (https://www.ansible.com/) for image provisioning, running on Amazon Web Services.
 Vagrant (https://www.vagrantup.com/) is also used for local testing.

-The platform, once deployed, runs Docker application using a combo of Nomad (https://www.nomadproject.io/), Consul (https://www.consul.io/) and Traefik (http://traefik.io/) for service exposition.
+The platform, once deployed, runs Docker applications using a combo of Nomad (https://www.nomadproject.io/), Consul (https://www.consul.io/) and Traefik (http://traefik.io/) for service exposition.

 ## Requirements